 Jenna recently moved to Columbia from Madison Wisconsin where she was the proprietor, Lead Performing Arts Educator, and Director of Arts Education at Express Yourself! a performing arts studio.
-Jenna has a Masters of Fine Arts degree in Musical Theater from Pace University in New York City.
+Jenna studied Musical Theater at Pace University in New York City.
 She believes that, "Students should have the opportunity to learn in a safe environment where they are challenged appropriately, and praised for their progress.
 It is essential for students to feel valued and for an educator to use a variety of methods to make sure that each student achieves growth."
 Jenna is excited to share her expertise, talent and love of theatre with people of all ages and backgrounds in Columbia.
 She will bring an exciting new dimension to Jabberwocky's arts offerings.

 Jeanette Bailey has been studying vintage vernacular jazz dance since 2006.
 Her style is true to the swing era of the 20s, 30s, and 40s but incorporates modern elements to add structure and depth to choreographies.
 She specializes in solo and partnered swing dances including the Charleston, Lindy Hop, and Balboa.
 Her debut choreography featured original movement paired with imaginative rhythms and won first place at the Collegiate Jitterbug Championships.
 Jeanette has 7 years of teaching experience and enjoys sharing her knowledge of swing dance and its culture with students.
 Jeanette’s classes incorporate technical concepts while maintaining a light, casual, fun atmosphere and are designed to build students’ confidence on the dance floor.